 Before submitting your application, it is crucial for you to have the admission letter from your learning institution.
 As soon as you receive the admission letter, you can submit your application to the Government of Québec.
-The application can be submitted online or by mail.
+The application has to be submitted online.

 The application is processed within 20 business days so it is important to factor this in the whole administrative process.

-Since May 28, 2020, students can submit their documents via the Arrima platform to complete their applications for the CAQ for studies.
+Since January 25, 2021, students have to submit their documents via the Arrima platform to complete their applications for the CAQ for studies.
 Please note that you must submit all your documents at the same time, as you will not be able to make any modifications later on.